JustWhit3/osmanip/README.md

 cd main
 make
 ```
-An extra **src** folder which contains the object files and an executable called *main* are now created: you have simply to run this latter in order to run the entire example code:
+An extra **src** folder with object files and an executable called *main* are now created: you have simply to run this latter in order to run the entire example code:
 ```shell
 ./main
 ```